-Recognising that children require specialised protection due to their age and evolving capacities, Plan International Australia’s rights based-approach supports governments, civil society organisations, communities and children to ensure that children grow up in protective schools, families and communities.
+We know that children need specialised protection due to their age and evolving capacities.
+Our rights based-approach supports governments, civil society organisations, communities and families to ensure children grow up in a protected environment.

-Guided by Plan International’s global Child Protection strategy, our work focuses on four key gender transformative areas including:
+Guided by Plan International’s Global Child Protection Strategy, our work focuses on four key areas:

 Identity is important

-Building on our commitment to child protection, Plan International Australia recognises that ensuring children’s right to a legal identity is fundamental.
+A fundamental part of protecting children is ensuing their right to a legal identity.
 An estimated 1.1 billion people around the world cannot officially prove their identity, and 40% of these are children.

 When children are officially registered, they are recognised, protected, and provided for through access to lifelong services including health care, education, employment and social welfare.